RBI has allowed an NBFC with assets size more than 500 Cr to be classified as QIB, this step of...

 The borrower prefers NBFCs over banks and the reason for this is banks have hard rules and requires more time to approve or sanction a loan.
 On the other hand, NBFCs ensures the processing is quicker and necessary loan amount is disbursed within days.

-The rate of interest imposed by NBFC is high as compared to banks, borrowers still prefer to take loans from NBFC considering the ease of getting a loan and less complications.
+The rate of interest imposed by NBFC is high as compared to banks, borrowers still prefer to take loans from NBFC considering the ease of getting a loan and fewer complications.

 You can read more about it Here, Complete report on NBFC vs Bank.